 The support document Apple has created outlines how to migrate your libraries from Aperture to either Apple Photos or to Adobe Lightroom Classic.
 The instructions provide step-by-step directions on how to do the migration.

-If you absolutely do not want to move away from Aperture despite its now limited cloud functionality, you can still use it.
+If you absolutely do not want to move away from the app despite its now limited cloud functionality, you can still use it.
 You will just not be able to update to macOS 10.15 when it is released later this Fall.
 Given the power of Lightroom and Photos, it may be time to consider a move.